Fjakob/deep-quantum-dot-detection/readme.md

 ## Library Usage

-This library implements a whole end-to-end machine learning pipeline, beginning with raw QD spectral data up to a deployable stochastic model.
+This library implements a whole end-to-end machine learning pipeline, beginning with raw QD spectral data up to a deployable stochastic prediction model.
 The main features include

 * Data labeling with an interactive App
-* Automated feature leaning with an Autoencoder
+* Automated feature leaning with an off-the-shelf Autoencoder
 * Manual feature design by implemented CFAR detectors and selection algorithms
 * Regression model learning with a stochastic neural network